ManyiLee/Diffusion-Safety-and-Attack/README.md

 ![Stars](https://img.shields.io/github/stars/ManyiLee/Diffusion-Safety-and-Attack)

 ## Introduction
-Thanks to [Awesome-LM-SSP](https://github.com/ThuCCSLab/Awesome-LM-SSP), this repository is built based on part of their collections and progressively include our recent collected resources.
-In this repositorty, we only focus on resources related to the trustworthiness of image generation model, specifically diffusion models (DMs) across multiple dimensions (e.g., safety, security, and privacy).
+Thanks to [Awesome-LM-SSP](https://github.com/ThuCCSLab/Awesome-LM-SSP), this repository has been constructed utilizing a portion of their collections and progressively incorporates our recently gathered resources.
+In this repository, we solely focus on resources pertaining to the trustworthiness of image generation models, particularly diffusion models (DMs), across multiple dimensions such as safety, security, and privacy.

 - This repo is in progress :point_right: (manually collected).
 - Badges: